Explore Jewel Cave, the worlds 5th largest cave

 Other Cave Tours

 There are other tours available as well.
 The Historic Lantern tour gives you a sense of what it was like to tour the Jewell Cave many years ago.
 The tour begins at the historic entrance; the only light provided is a lantern.
 The tour is a half mile and lasts about an hour and 45 minutes.
-The Discovery Tour is perfect if you have limited time to spend at the monument.
+The Discovery Tour is perfect if you have limited time at the monument.
 It’s a 20-minute ranger-guided tour providing an excellent cave introduction.
 You can expect to see plenty of calcite crystals.
 The Wild Caving Tour is for the very adventurous.
-You need to be in good shape and must be able to pass through an 8.5-inch by 24-inch crawl space before beginning the tour.
+It would be best if you were in good shape as you must be able to pass through an 8.5-inch by 24-inch crawl space before beginning the tour.
 That’s because if you decide to do this tour, you have to be able to fit through some tight spots.
-Expect to spend three to four hours underground as you army crawl through sections with names like Roller Coaster, squeeze into the Brain Drain, climb Marthat’s Kettle, and feel the wind on your face at Hurricane Coner.
+Expect to spend three to four hours underground as you army crawl through sections with names like Roller Coaster, squeeze into the Brain Drain, climb Martha’s Kettle, and feel the wind on your face at Hurricane Corner.
 Reservations are available for all tours, and there is a fee.

 Hiking Jewel Cave National Monument